Samsomyajit/Samsomyajit.github.io/blogs/homoincompitis/Homo_in_Compitis_Blog.md

 ## 7. The Three Worlds of Human–AI Coexistence

-One of the strongest ideas in Chakraborty (2026) is that human–AI coexistence does not occur in one world.
+One of the strongest ideas I studied is that human–AI coexistence does not occur in one world.
 It occurs across at least three connected worlds: the physical, the psychological, and the social.

 | World | What it includes | Why it matters |
 |---|---|---|